Update: This article was first published in December 2021 and was updated in January 2025 to reflect changes to NIST SP 800-171 and the CMMC framework

 The Cybersecurity Maturity Model Certification (CMMC) is a program established by the US Department of Defense to assure the cybersecurity of the defense industrial base (DIB), through establishing a clear requirements framework for contractors.
 The DIB supply chain includes more than 300,000 companies, all of which are responsible for protecting sensitive, but unclassified, government data under the CMMC.

-Following a review by the Biden Administration, the CMMC pilot program was recently suspended and the revised CMMC 2.0 model announced.
-At first, CMMC 2.0 will go through a rulemaking process, before the DoD begins implanting it in contracts where federal contract information (FCI) or CUI is involved in the fulfillment of the contract.
+Following a review by the Biden Administration, the CMMC pilot program was suspended and the revised CMMC 2.0 model announced.

 The CMMC 2.0 framework is composed of three levels of cybersecurity maturity, with each level building on the prior levels.
 It consists of various practices and processes and draws heavily on NIST 800-171.